wohaco/despace/messenger.md

 On October 24, 2006 at 08:34 UTC, MESSENGER encountered Venus at an altitude of 2 992 km.
 During the encounter, MESSENGER passed behind Venus and entered superior conjunction, a period when Earth was on the exact opposite side of the Solar System, with the Sun inhibiting radio contact.
 For this reason, no scientific observations were conducted during the flyby.
 Communication with the spacecraft was reestablished in late November and performed a deep space maneuver on December 12, to correct the trajectory to encounter Venus in a second flyby.

 On June 5, 2007, at 23:08 UTC, MESSENGER performed a second flyby of Venus at an altitude of 338 km, for the greatest velocity reduction of the mission.
 During the encounter, all instruments were used to observe Venus ([EVN‑005](evn_005.md)) and prepare for the following Mercury encounters.
-The encounter provided visible and near-infrared imaging data of the upper atmosphere of Venus.
-Ultraviolet and X-ray spectrometry of the upper atmosphere were also recorded, to characterize the composition ([EVN‑014](EVN_014)).
+The encounter provided visible and near‑infrared imaging data of the upper atmosphere of Venus.
+Ultraviolet and X‑ray spectrometry of the upper atmosphere were also recorded, to characterize the composition ([EVN‑014](EVN_014)).
 The ESA’s [Venus Express](venus_express.md) was also orbiting during the encounter, providing the first opportunity for simultaneous measurement of particle-and-field characteristics of the planet.

 |![](f/project/m/messenger/venus.jpg)|
 |:--|